1fatgmc/HandCab/README.md

 ## Change Log

-### v0.12
+### v0.13
-- automated fix the latest versions of the ESP32 Board Library (3.0.0 and later) having renamed an atribute.
+- automated fix the latest versions of the ESP32 Board Library (3.0.0 and later) having renamed an attribute.
 The code now automatically adjusts for this.

+## v0.12
+- manual fix the latest versions of the ESP32 Board Library (3.0.0 and later) having renamed an attribute.

 ### v0.11
 - add support for the Battery test from WiTController